-The relation between meteorological quantities and the mass balance of a glacier surface is a critical element in modelling the reaction of different glaciers to climate change.
+The relation between meteorological quantities and the mass balance of a glacier surface is a critical element in modelling the reaction of a glaciers to climate change.
 To get a better hold on the processes that determine this interaction, the Institute for Marine and Atmospheric Research, Utrecht University (IMAU), has conducted a number of detailed meteorological field studies and deployed several automatic weather stations (AWS) on glaciers, ice caps and ice sheets.
 The IMAU started with field studies with a short term (10 days) experiment on the Hintereisferner in Austria in 1986.
-The first AWS measuring year round was placed on the Greenland ice margin east of Kangerlussuaq in 1991.
-Since 1991, IMAU has deployed several AWS in various projects, with different funding sources, on different glaciers around the world (Antarctica, Greenland, Alps, Norway, Iceland, Svalbard), and in different climate regimes.
+The first AWS measuring year round was placed on the Greenland ice margin east of Kangerlussuaq in 1994.
+Since 1994, IMAU has deployed several AWS in various projects, with different funding sources, on different glaciers around the world (Antarctica, Greenland, Alps, Norway, Iceland, Svalbard), and in different climate regimes.
 The stations are designed to work for long periods without being serviced and offer the opportunity to measure meteorological variables in remote areas and in harsh weather conditions.
 The main purpose of these stations is to study the mass balance and energy balance at these locations in view of global climate change, sea level rise and historic climate reconstructions.

 Institute for Marine and Atmospheric research Utrecht